rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 # 5.202.8 Types of illustrations

 <a name="5.202.8.1">5.202.8.1</a> *Optionally*, specify particular types of illustrations.
-Use one or more of the following terms from the [RDA Value Vocabularies RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/){:target="_blank"}.
+Use one or more of the following terms from the [RDA Value Vocabularies: RDA Illustrative Content](http://www.rdaregistry.info/termList/IllusContent/){:target="_blank"}.

 + coat of arms
 + facsimile